|

 - - had no or very little trust and confidence in state government

+to handle a state's problems.
 In South Carolina, it's a sure bet that more than half of the state's

 citizens have low confidence in government.
 They don't trust politicians,